i30817/rhdndat/README.rst

   --force               This option forces a recalculation and store of
                         checksum (in unix, on windows the calculation always happens).
   --ext TEXT            Lowercase ROM extensions to find names of.
+This option
-                        This option can be passed more than once (once per extension).
+                        can be passed more than once (once per extension).
                         Note that you can ommit this argument to get the predefined list.
-Needs dolphin-tool (from the dolphin
-                        emulator) in the $PATH to check rvz files.
-                        [default: a78, hdi, fdi, ngc, ws, wsc, pce, gb, gba, gbc, n64, v64, z64, 3ds, nds, nes, lnx, fds, sfc, nsp, 32x, gg, sms, md, iso, dim, adf, ipf, dsi, cue, gdi, rvz] --install-completion  Install completion for the current shell.
+Needs dolphin-tool (from the dolphin emulator) in the $PATH to check rvz files.  [default: a78, hdi, fdi, ngc, ws, wsc, pce, gb, gba, gbc, n64, v64, z64, 3ds, nds, nes, lnx, fds, sfc, nsp, 32x, gg, sms, md, iso, dim, adf, ipf, dsi, wad, cue, gdi, rvz] --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.
   --help                Show this message and exit.

 ..
-[1] `scroll down and click 'prepare' to get a collection of .DAT files <https://datomatic.no-intro.org/index.php?page=download&s=64&op=daily>`_.
+[1] `scroll down and click 'prepare' to get a collection of cartidge rom .DAT files <https://datomatic.no-intro.org/index.php?page=download&s=64&op=daily>`_.
+..
+[2] `download cd/dvd roms .DAT files here <http://redump.org/downloads/>`_.

 Install
 -------